usnistgov/RF_Sensor_Test_Harness/README.md

  3.2b	Go to the LabVIEW project and expand the folder “99 – Others”.
 Double click the “GlobalVariables.vi”.
 The GlobalVariables.vi front panel will appear.

 Note: the waveforms can be viewed on your spectrum analyzer.
 See optional step 5 for configuring your spectrum analyzer.

 ## 3.3	Stopping the ESC Tester (Python Server, LabVIEW player)
 •	To stop the Python web server, select the running Python screen.
-Select “Ctrl + C”
+Select “Ctrl + C”.
 •	To stop the LabVIEW player right click on “v1”.
-Select “Stop”
+Select “Stop”.

 ## 3.4	Customizing the waveform parameters (optional)
 •	The waveform.txt file included in the download uses the following convention:
 Path |waveform.dat, Center Frequency, Scale Factor, Waveform Gain
 •	The center frequency, scale factor and waveform gain located in the “WaveformBatch.bat” file will need to be changed accordingly and saved as a .bat file.
 •	The updated batch file can create a new waveform.txt file by double clicking “WaveformBatch.bat”.
 •	Repeat step 2a to play the updated waveforms.